 Dr. Lynnette D. Madsen has worked at the National Science Foundation (NSF) as a Program Director since 2000.
-She has been directly responsible for more than 500 awards totaling $165M+.
+She has been directly responsible for more than 500 awards totaling $180M+.
 During her tenure at NSF, she has grown the annual budget of the Ceramics Program from ~$6M to ~$11M and negotiated co-funding from other programs at NSF and other agencies to further increase her effective budget by more than 20%.
-Accordingly, the number of active awards (at any given time) has increased from about 100 to 150.
-She also has responsibilities in the Office of Special Programs in Materials Research for education and broadening participation.
+She also leads the Cross-Cutting Activities in Materials Research.
 She has completed three detail assignments at NSF dealing with international efforts with Africa, increasing the advancement of women in academic careers, and strategic human capital analysis and planning.
-She has led new co-operative activities with European researchers in materials; been part of the driving force in program development and initiatives in nanotechnology, manufacturing, sustainability, education, and diversity; and has an active independent research program.
+She has led new co-operative activities with European researchers in materials; been part of the driving force in program development and initiatives in nanotechnology, commercialization, manufacturing, sustainability, education, and diversity; and has an active independent research program.

-To date she has published more than 90 journal, conference and magazine articles; been awarded two patents; and delivered more than 85 invited scientific or professional talks.
-NSF has recognized her efforts with two Director Awards, 10 Performance Awards and an Incentive Award for Timely Program Management.
-As well, her accomplishments have been recognized with election to Fellow of The American Ceramic Society (2015), a Claire L. Felbinger Award for Diversity from Accreditation Board for Engineering and Technology (ABET) (2015), an Excellence in Leadership Recognition from the American Vacuum Society (AVS) (2014), the Junipero Serra Award from the the Society of Hispanic Professional Engineers (2013), the Professional Achievement Alumni Medal from the Faculty of Engineering at the University of Waterloo (2013), and a Presentation Award from the Materials Research Society (1993).
-She has served as a panelist for the National Research Council at the National Academies, and currently serves as an Advisory Board member for the Rosalind Franklin Society and as a Trustee for AVS.
+To date she has published more than 95 journal, conference and magazine articles; been awarded three patents; and delivered more than 100 invited scientific or professional talks.
+NSF has recognized her efforts with two Director Awards, 11 Performance Awards and an Incentive Award for Timely Program Management.
+As well, her accomplishments have been recognized with election to Fellow of The American Ceramic Society (ACerS) (2015), the Ellen Swallow Richards Diversity Award from The Minerals, Metals & Materials Society (TMS) (2016), a Claire L. Felbinger Award for Diversity from Accreditation Board for Engineering and Technology (ABET) (2015), an Excellence in Leadership Recognition from the American Vacuum Society (AVS) (2014), the Junipero Serra Award from the the Society of Hispanic Professional Engineers (SHPE) (2013), the Professional Achievement Alumni Medal from the Faculty of Engineering at the University of Waterloo (2013), Senior Member of IEEE (2001), and a Presentation Award from the Materials Research Society (MRS) (1993).
+She has served as a panelist for the National Research Council at the National Academies, and as Trustee for AVS.
+She currently serves as an Advisory Board member for the Rosalind Franklin Society and on the ACerS Board of Directors.

 - Chair, Division of Materials Research (DMR) Diversity and Education Activities Working Group, since 2014

-- Member, DMR Portfolio Assessment Working Group, 2015
+- Member, DMR Program Assessment Working Group, since 2015

 - DMR contact, Alliances for Graduate Education and the Professoriate (AGEP) - Graduate Research Supplements (GRS) activity, since 2012